mjisoton/GoApi/README.md

 Just some REST API to try and learn Golang.
 The idea is to put together a relational database, a NoSQL database, logging features and make the most performatic possible REST API.

 ## TODO:
-  - Add a relational database connection
+- Continuar extendendo o Redis ámedida que for sendo necessário
-  - Add a NoSQL database connection
+- Implementar Rate Limiting
-  - Add logging capabilities
+- HTTP Router
-  - Add a HTTP server and router
+- Middleware Auth

 Work in progress.